Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 Max Strus Insights vs. the Celtics

-- Strus' opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- He's knocked down 2.5 threes per game, or 20.1% of his team's makes from beyond the arc this season.

-- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.
+- Defensively, the Celtics are fourth in the league, conceding 111.4 points per game.

-- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.
+- Conceding 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.

-- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per game.
+- The Celtics are the second-ranked squad in the league, conceding 23.1 assists per contest.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.
+- In terms of 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the NBA.

 Max Strus vs. the Celtics